slopjong/avr/eagle/projects/midi-to-audio/README.md

 There was an interesting article called [THE TRUTH ABOUT LATENCY - Soft Synth Latency And Latency Jitter: Real-world Tests](http://www.soundonsound.com/sos/Sep02/articles/pcmusician0902.asp) in the Sound On Sound magazine, September 2002.

 The adapter board below is very useful if you want to measure the latency of your midi controlled synth.
 Simply connect the board's Midi In to your Keyboard, the board's Midi Out to your synth.
-And the board's audio connector to your soundcard's right microphone or line-in channel.
+And the board's audio connector to your soundcard's right microphone or line-in channel as shown in the following figure:

 ![2000-09-sos-con.png](../../../../raw/master/eagle/projects/midi-to-audio/2000-09-sos-con.png)